FredHe22/FredHe22/README.md

 ### Hi there, Here is what I am working on!👋
-- 🔭 I’m currently working on a Project:Neighbourhood Crime Rates In Toronto
 - 🌱 I’m currently learning SQL, TABLEAU and other data analytic tools
 - 🤔 I’m looking for help with getting a data analyst job
 - 💬 Ask me about Anything!!